sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 once a new admin generates its key and sent to KA8Admin He creates a certificate signing object

+jane-scr.yaml
+apiVersion: certificates.k8s.io/v1
+kind: CertificateSigninRequest

 converts the admin key to base64

 cat jane.csr | base64

-place the encoded object in the request filed in the object
+place the encoded object in the request field in the object

-## check all siginin requests
+check all siginin requests:
 kubectl get csr

 ## approve the reuest